nuclear-treestump/pylock-dependency-lockfile/README.md

 - CI/CD optimized strict exit codes

 ## [Trust and Verification](#trust)
-- All releases GPG signed (WIP)
+- ✅ All releases GPG signed (done)
 - Interpreter and venv hashes checked at runtime
-- Public key embedded for function signature validation (WIP)
+- ✅ Public key embedded for function signature validation (done)
 - Audit log written for each detection: pydepguard_audit.log
 - No 3rd party runtime deps.
 All functionality from Python's stdlib.